-The below Winning on Reducing Food Waste Federal Interagency Strategy prioritized action areas to reduce food loss and waste.
-As related activities and projects are completed through 2020, we will add to and build upon the framework to show progress.
+The Winning on Reducing Food Waste Federal Interagency Strategy prioritizes action areas to reduce food loss and waste.
+As related activities and projects are completed through 2020, EPA, USDA, and FDA will add to and build upon the framework to show progress.
 This strategy was last updated April 9, 2019.

 On this page:

 - Priority Area 2: Increase Consumer Education and Outreach Efforts

 - Priority Area 3: Improve Coordination and Guidance on Food Loss and Waste Measurement

 - Priority Area 4: Clarify and Communicate Information on Food Safety, Food Date Labels, and Food Donations

 - Priority Area 5: Collaborate with Private Industry to Reduce Food Loss and Waste Across the Supply Chain

 - Priority Area 6: Encourage Food Waste Reduction by Federal Agencies in their Respective Facilities